matteoferla/crysalin/README.md

 The former is pointless when the majority of the protein is kept.
 The latter gave curious results with controls, so was not pursued.

+## Naming scheme

+* Experiments were given Greek letters
+* Replicates of RFdiffusion were given numbers
+* Replicates of ProteinMPNN were given letters, with the letter Ø for the original polyglycine (control)

+However, as the experiments had minor variations, suffices to the greek letters were used, making the end result a bit of a mess and like this `eta_comboplus_104F.pdb`.

 ## Installation